-The National Quality Forum (NQF) convenes the Measure Applications Partnership (MAP), a public-private collaboration of healthcare stakeholders, to provide input to the U.S. Department of Health and Human Services (HHS) on the selection of measures for use in public reporting and performance-based payment programs.
+The National Quality Forum (NQF) convenes the Measure Applications Partnership (MAP), a publicprivate collaboration of healthcare stakeholders, to provide input to the U.S. Department of Health and Human Services (HHS) on the selection of measures for use in public reporting and performance-based payment programs.
 In this report, MAP provides its fourth set of annual recommendations to HHS to improve the Adult Core Set of measures for Medicaid, with a focus on addressing high-priority measurement gaps.
 The MAP's recommendations are guided by the MAP Measure Selection Criteria (Appendix C) and feedback from three years of state implementation.
-MAP also provides recommendations to HHS on measures in the Child Core Set of measures, as well as measures to assess the quality of healthcare for lowincome Americans eligible for both Medicaid and Medicare.
+MAP also provides recommendations to HHS on measures in the Child Core Set of measures, as well as measures to assess the quality of healthcare for low-income Americans eligible for both Medicaid and Medicare.

 MAP supports the continued use of all 28 measures in the 2016 Adult Core Set to advance the health and healthcare of adult Medicaid beneficiaries.
-In addition, MAP supports or conditionally supports the addition of six new measures to the Core Set (see Exhibit ES1).
-These six measures were considered a good fit for the Core Set and were selected out of a total of 14 measures discussed by the Adult Medicaid Task Force.
+In addition, MAP supports or conditionally supports the phased addition of six new measures to the Core Set (see Exhibit ES1).
 Adding the selected measures over time will allow states time to build their data infrastructure as well as test the implementation of measures through pilot programs.
-The gradual addition of measures to the core set has allowed states to build measure reporting infrastructure as evidenced by the increase in the number of states voluntarily reporting on measures.
-Reporting of Adult Core Set measures increased to 34 states in federal fiscal year (FFY) 2014 from 30 states in FFY 2013.6 MAP acknowledges that-even though states are increasingly reporting on standardized measures that can be used to compare and benchmark state performance-many gap areas, including access to primary, specialty, and behavioral healthcare and care coordination, still lack appropriate or adequate metrics for measuring quality improvement.
+MAP acknowledges that many gap areas, including access to primary, specialty, and behavioral healthcare and care coordination, still lack appropriate or adequate metrics for measuring quality improvement.